Photo by Andrea Izzotti

 Forget about Shark Week!
 We’d rather highlight a delightful creature closer to home.
 So many of our guests fall in love with our bottlenose dolphin, and it’s easy to understand why.

-USA Today recently published an article, based on sources such as smithsonianmag.com, detailing surprising similarities between humans and dolphins.
+We thought it would be fun to re-run our series detailing surprising similarities between humans and dolphins, based on interesting information found in USA Today and on smithsonianmag.com.
 We’ve long known about their playfulness, intelligence, and social skills, but other discoveries have certainly been surprising.

 For instance, did you know: